banuaa/banuaa.github.io/_posts/PATCHSTACK-S02E03-WCEU-2025/2024-09-23-Patchstack-WCUS-CTF-2024-Writeup.md

 ```

 Since the flag is stored in the database or wp options, the first possible vulnerability that comes to mind is SQL Injection.
-Analyzing wim.php files, it is known that there are $wpdb->get_results that are vulnerable to SQLinjection.
+Analyzing wim.php files, it is known that there are "$wpdb->get_results" that are vulnerable to SQLinjection.
 This function will process the location and fallback parameters that can be controlled by the user.

 File wim.php: